draike135/Simulink_motor_bar_controler/README.md

 Configure the system parameters and control settings according to your specific requirements.

-Run simulations and analyze the results using the provided test data or collect new data as needed.
+Run simulations and analyze the results using the provided test data or collect new data as needed.< Final Grade:17, project Grade:16